myungjoon/SGCNN/README.md

 ```

 # Usage

 Training consists of two steps.
 First you need to prepare your dataset.
-After that, instill the dataset into SGCNN structure implemented by TensorFlow.
+After that, instill the dataset into `SGCNN` structure implemented by TensorFlow.

-'SGCNN' takes input as bulk and surface crystal graphs.
-Currently, this software automatically converts POSCAR file to the graphs via running 'cgsurface.py' and 'cgbulk.py'.
+`SGCNN` takes input as bulk and surface crystal graphs.
+Currently, this software automatically converts `POSCAR` format file to the crystal graphs via running [cgsurface.py](https://github.com/myungjoon/SGCNN/blob/master/cg_surface.py) and [cgbulk.py](https://github.com/myungjoon/SGCNN/blob/master/cg_bulk.py).

-To apply your dataset, you need to prepare two POSCAR files with same name in different directories, /surface and /bulk.
+To apply your dataset, you need to prepare two POSCAR files with same name in different directories, `surface/` and `bulk/`.

 - Our model read [POSCAR](https://docs.rs/crate/vasp-poscar/0.2.0) files.
 If you have CIF files, you should convert it to POSCAR file.